 Yes.
 CEFCU On-Line Banking allows you to transfer your loan payment directly from another CEFCU account.

 - Is it possible to make a Lump Sum Payment?

 If you apply a lump sum toward your principal balance, you may qualify to reduce your future monthly principal and interest payments for the remainder of your loan's original term without the expense of refinancing.
 Your loan term and rate will remain the same.
+Fill out this form to see if you qualify.
 Restrictions may apply, so email CEFCU or call 309.633.3424 or 1.800.633.7077, ext.
 33424, for details.

 - Are there prepayment penalties if I pay off my loan early?

-We don’t charge prepayment penalties on any of our Home Loans.
+We don’t charge prepayment penalties on any of our Mortgages.
 You can pay off your CEFCU Home Loan at any time.